ajwdewit/pcse/doc/quickstart.rst

 This guide will help you install PCSE as well as provide some examples to get you started with modelling.
-The examples are currently focused on applying the WOFOST and LINTUL3 crop simulation models, although other crop simulations may become available within PCSE in the future.
+The examples are currently focused on applying the WOFOST and LINTUL3 crop simulation models, although other crop simulation models may become available within PCSE in the future.

 Note that an these examples plus demonstrations of advanced topics are also available as Jupyter